 Increased visibility for the applications and the endpoints

 The Sophos synchronized security brings all the devices and network services under one platform.
 Hence, all the details about the attacks are usually available.
 The IT security staff can view details about each device by simply clicking on the icon available on the dashboard.
 Furthermore, the health status of each device is highly visible so that the system administrator can choose the right action at any point in time.

 Faster response to threats

-With ordinary antivirus software, it might as long as two hours to isolate affected computer, neutralize threats and return the endpoint back to the network.
+With ordinary antivirus software, it might as long as two hours to isolate the affected computer, neutralize threats, and return the endpoint back to the network.
 Essentially, the endpoint protection software communicates to the central security system about a malware attack.
 The central security system conveys the information to other endpoint computers in the network warning them about the attack.

 The firewall system isolates the affected endpoint from the network thus stopping the malware attack from spreading further.
 The infected endpoint computer is cleaned while still in isolation.
 Once the endpoint health status has been restored to normal, network access will be restored.
 All this process happens in seconds.

 With the standard antivirus software, incidence response and threat mitigation sometimes took weeks in processing.
 Today, synchronized security has reduced human effort involvement during threat management to near zero.
 With automation, it takes less than 8 seconds in threat investigation, to the identification of affected machines, and isolation to narrowing down to the particular application.